Connectivity in bridge-addable graph classes: the McDiarmid-Steger-Welsh conjecture: Finishing the proof

 \subsection{Acknowledgements}

 We thank Colin McDiarmid and Sergey Norin for comments on an early version of this paper, and Mihyun Kang for interesting feedback.
+We also thank Colin McDiarmid for detecting a technical flaw in a previous version of the proof of Proposition~\ref{prop:ivsi1}.
 We thank the organizers and participants of the workshops \textit{Graph Theory} and \textit{Combinatorics, Probability and Geometry} held in March--April 2015 in Bellairs institute, McGill University, Barbados, where this result was announced.